 Welcome, although there are no outstandingly family-friendly facilities.
-Cots and extra beds are available in some rooms, from £15 a night fee for a cot (ages 0-3), £30 a night for an extra bed (ages 4-12) and £50 for ages 13 and up.
-Little Smiths are welcome in the Arbor restaurant before 7pm.
+There's a £15 a night fee for a cot (ages 0-3), £30 a night for an extra bed (ages 4-12) and £50 for ages 13 and up.
+Little Smiths are welcome in Arbor restaurant before 7pm.

 The clue’s in the name.
 The Green House goes beyond the gimmicks and thinks of everything.
 All materials and furniture – from the bespoke bamboo-covered Hypnos mattresses to the TVs which automatically adjust picture output to suit the light level – are as green as it gets and everything the hotel does is informed by a dedicated (but not preachy) eco-friendly ethos.
 Electricals are all low-energy, and everything that plausibly can be is recycled (including rainwater) and/or locally sourced.